 Who We Are

 Now a fourth-generation family business, Iconoplast specializes in seamless architectural plaster conservation rooted in European sensibilities.
 Our mandate is to retain 100% of the remaining historic fabric, and our impeccable record serving architects, preservationists and heritage building management is a testament to this.
-Combining century-old techniques with new technology our hands-on, meticulous approach holds the wisdom of our ancestral craftsmen in high regard in keeping this traditional art alive.
+Combining century-old techniques with new technology our hands-on, meticulous approach to plaster preservation holds the wisdom of our ancestral craftsmen in high regard in keeping this traditional art alive.

 Our studious technique and generations-old skills are infused with modern technologies and an intimate, hands-on approach to this primeval craft.
 Our high level of proficiency and respect for the basics means we can work with few raw materials: the study of old photographs, drawings, sketches or drafts provide bountiful insight, and from that we either duplicate or interpret the original intent, depending on the integrity of that design.
 The full potential of those blueprints is discernable to the extent a trained eye can glean.
 Our intelligence in this regard is unmatched, as is the speed and accuracy with which we work.